The Phone at the Wheel

 On top of existing mobile phone offence laws, you can additionally be prosecuted for driving without due care and attention in the same way as you can be for eating or drinking behind the wheel, and even dangerous driving if your behaviour is properly shocking and beneath contempt.

-It all depends on how much your behaviour irritates the police officers that catch you and how much they feel like punishing you. – get the best advice from the UK’s leading motoring law specialists www.pattersonlaw.co.uk advise thousands of motorists every year and have unrivaled rates of success in court, making them the only voice you should listen too.
+It all depends on how much your behaviour irritates the police officers that catch you and how much they feel like punishing you. – get the best advice from the UK’s leading dangerous driving law specialists www.pattersonlaw.co.uk advise thousands of motorists every year and have unrivaled rates of success in court, making them the only voice you should listen too.

 The current penalty for using a mobile device while driving is a fixed penalty fine of £100 pounds and three penalty points on the license.